What Is White Noise And Can It Help You Sleep?

 If you think about it this way – imagine you’re sitting in a quiet restaurant.
 You’ll be able to pick out the individual voices of your companions, and perhaps those on nearby tables.

 Now imagine you’re in a full sports stadium waiting for the game to start.
-There could be thousands of people all talking at the same time, and it will sound like a blurred roar.
+There could be tens of thousands of people all talking at the same time, and it will sound like a blurred roar.

 What is pink noise?